-Tuition (12 or more hours) \$13,200 per semester (fall/spring)
+Tuition (12 to 18 hours) \$13,200 per semester (fall/spring)

 Tuition (1 to 11 hours) \$880 per hour

+Tuition (19 or more hours)

 Dual Enrollment Tuition \$100 per hour

 Tuition for May Term (including May mini-terms) will be offered free for students who enroll full-time in the Spring 2021 semester, complete and pay for the semester.
 For those students not enrolled full-time (12 or more hours) in the fall and/or spring term, the mini-terms (August, December, January, May, and Spring Break) per hour rate will be half the per hour rate (\$435 per credit hour).
 No general student fee will be charged for the mini-terms held in August, December, January, or Spring Break.